joaoallmeida/joaoallmeida/README.md

 My experience goes beyond on-premises infrastructure, I've worked with large cloud stacks like AWS and Azure.
 In AWS cloud, I am proficient in leveraging services like S3, Redshift, Glue and Lambda to build robust and scalable data pipelines and in Azure I have used Blob, ADF and Synapse services to build pipelines.

-I worked with Databricks to migrate data to the cloud, so I can optimize storage and processing costs and ensure the availability and security of critical information.
+I worked with Databricks to migrate data to the cloud, thus generating optimization of storage and processing costs and ensuring the availability and security of critical information.

 ## Contacts 📞